GPT4Dev/awsBedrock-API-Builder-CommandPattern/CONTRIBUTING.md

 To send us a pull request, please:

 1. Fork the repository.
-2. Modify the source; ple
+2. Modify the source; please focus on the specific change you are